Sinulog Dance Steps

 On a deeper level, the Sandiego Dance Company’s performances are a testament to their unwavering devotion to the Sto.
 Niño.
 As devotees, they believe it is their responsibility to keep the tradition going and to put faith in their culture through the Sinulog.

-See also Panagbenga Festival Philippines
+See also MassKara Festival Bacolod City Philippines

 Tradition is at the heart of the Sandiego Dance Company’s performances.
 They have been perfecting the original Sinulog dance steps, which were patterned after the dance ritual called “Sinug,” a dance prayer performed before the image of the Sto.
 Niño.